Healthy food trends -- quinoa

 WHY IT IS GOOD FOR YOU

 Quinoa is rich in protein.
-It has almost twice the amount of protein found in oats, as well as a bit more fiber and iron.
+It has almost twice the amount of protein found in brown rice, as well as a bit more fiber and iron.
 Quinoa is a complete protein.
 This means that it contains all nine essential amino acids (the building blocks of proteins) that your body needs but cannot make on its own.

 Quinoa has several antioxidants, like those found in berries.
 Antioxidants help prevent cell damage.
 This is important for healing, as well as prevention of disease and aging.